EvanBalster/cpp-property-accessors/README.md

 It would be similarly possible to put these properties directly into `Rect`, except we would need to place its member variables inside the union with the properties that access them.

-## Feature: Class Member Emulation
+## Type Emulation: Class Member Access

-If a property accessor refers to a class, struct or union type, any member variables or methods of that class can be accessed with `->`.
-In the case of value accessors, this uses a temporary copy of the property's value.
+If a property accessor refers to a `class`, `struct` or `union` type, then it will perform **pointer emulation** by default — meaning any member variables or methods of that class can be accessed with `->` and the object itself can be accessed with the `*` dereference operator.
+Other operators and conversions will still behave as if the property represents the object.

-If we want properties that behave like class values instead of class pointers, we can use a specialization called a "mimic" to enable dot `.` access to listed members.
+If we want properties that behave like class values instead of class pointers, we can declare a template specialization to enable dot `.` access to listed members.
+A macro is provided for convenience.
 This specialization must be placed in the global namespace, and must be visible to any code declaring a property accessor using the type in question.
-When possible, it's best to place our mimic declaration right after the type in question.
+When possible, it's best to place it right after the type in question.
+By default, declaring a specialization will disable pointer emulation.

 ```c++
 #include <property_accessor.h>